 - 2 tablespoons extra virgin olive oil

-- 1 large onion, diced
+- 1 onion, chopped

-- 2 tablespoons fresh ginger, peeled and chopped
+- 2 lbs carrots, peeled and chopped

-- 3 stalks celery, chopped
+- 3 celery stalks, chopped

-- 2 Granny Smith apples, peeled, cored, and chopped
+- 2 Granny Smith apples, cored and chopped

-- 5 cups vegetable broth
+- 3-4 cups vegetable broth

 - 2 tablespoons apple cider vinegar

-- 1/2 cup plain yogurt (I used almond milk yogurt)
+- 1/2 cup plain non-dairy yogurt

-- 1 tablespoon dark pure maple syrup
+- 1 teaspoon pure maple syrup

-In a large pot or Dutch oven, warm olive oil over medium high-heat.
-Add onion and cook for a few minutes.
-Add ginger, garlic, carrots, apples, thyme, salt and pepper.
-Cover and cook, stirring often, for 15 to 17 minutes, until apples have broken down and vegetables are starting to brown.
+- To the pot, add the apples, thyme, garlic and ginger.
+Cover and cook, stirring often, for 15 minutes, until apples have broken down and vegetables are starting to brown.

 - Pour in the broth and bring to a boil.
 Reduce to a simmer and cook for another 15 minutes, until vegetables are soft.
 Remove from heat and allow to sit for a few minutes.